 Introduction

-5G NR is the next-generation standard for wireless communications standard set for mobile telecommunication.
-The "NR" in 5G NR means 5G New Radio, and it signifies the new 5G air interface being used for the transmission and reception of 5G signals.
-This technology supports lower latency, higher system capacity, and massive device connectivity, all under lower energy consumption rates.
+5G NR, or 5G New Radio, is the next-generation standard for wireless communications set for mobile telecommunication.
+The "NR" in 5G NR stands for 5G New Radio, highlighting the new air interface used for transmitting and receiving 5G signals.
+This technology offers lower latency, higher system capacity, and massive device connectivity, all while consuming less energy.

 Frequency Ranges of 5G NR